 - When halusky float, cook for a couple minutes longer or until tender then use a slotted spoon to remove them from the water, placing them in a bowl

 - Chop bacon and fry until crispy.
 Drain on paper towels.

 - For brynzda alternative

 - Blend ingredients until smooth; adjusting to make it strong or mild to suit your personal taste.
 Start with 1/2 cup of each feta and sour cream and 1½ to 2 Tablespoons of soft butter.
 Blend well, taste, add more feta for stronger flavor, more sour cream for milder, etc.

 - Finishing the dish

-- Heap up dumplings, put bryndza or alternative on top (it melts as it warms up), sprinkle generously with bacon and optional chopped chives or parsley.
-If using brynzda, you can add 1/4 c milk to your taste depending how strong the bryndza’s flavor is.
-The milk will make it milder.
+- Warm the dumplings, spoon bryndza or alternative mix on top; it will melt in as it warms.
+Sprinkle with bacon and optional chopped chives or parsley.
+If using brynzda, you can add some milk to cut the sharpness if your bryndza is strong tasting.